reelee81/PdfLabelPrinting/README.md

 > **GNU Affero General Public License 3.0 or later**
 > (`AGPL-3.0-or-later`)

-- A summary of the license is contained in the `LICENSE` and `NOTICE.md` files.
+- A summary of the license is contained in the `LICENSE` and `NOTICE` files.
 - The most important external dependencies and their licenses: `THIRD_PARTY_LICENSES.md`.

 **Important:** the application uses the iText Core for Android (9.x) library,